union-fashion/home/governance/index.md

  - Did the API pass the performance tests?

-## Monitornig
+## Monitoring
 This area is to help ensure there is the proper monitoring setup for the different collections that exist, ensuring that there is regular review of the key functions behind delivering this API.

- - Is there a contract testing collection monitor? - undefined
+ - Is there a contract testing collection monitor?
- - Is there a performance testing collection monitor? - undefined
+ - Is there a performance testing collection monitor?
- - Is there a security testing collection monitor? - undefined
+ - Is there a security testing collection monitor?

 ## Support
 These are the questions asked about the support of an API, ensuring that there are the proper support mechanisms in place.